-- investment performance/sustained underperformance making funds less attractive; - market events resulting in a decline in AUM and a reduction in fees earned; - profit margin compression due to changing market conditions; and - financial risks from climate change for the TPEN corporate entity which could result in an absolute reduction in AUM over the longer term, which will in turn reduce revenue and could eventually jeopardise its business model.
-The impacts to policyholders from potential impact to unit-linked assets are managed by the Group's Responsible Investments team (see Section C.7.2).
-The Head of Finance EMEA (i.e., SMF2) is accountable for climate change risk.
+- investment performance/sustained underperformance making funds less attractive; - market events resulting in a decline in AUM and a reduction in fees earned; - profit margin compression due to changing market conditions; - talent risk due to loss of key talent resulting in client outflows; and - financial risks from climate change for the TPEN corporate entity which could result in an absolute reduction in AUM over the longer term, which will in turn reduce revenue and could eventually jeopardise its business model.
+The impacts to policyholders from potential impact to unit-linked assets are managed by the Group's Responsible

+Investments team (see Section C.7.2).
+The Asset Management Global Controller (i.e., SMF2) is accountable for financial risks arising from climate change risk.